RevelRob/ESP32-Thump-Display/context.md

 ### UI and Stability Fixes
 *   **Refined Menu Scrolling:** Implemented a more intuitive three-phase scrolling logic for settings menus (highlight moves, list scrolls, highlight moves again).
 *   **Corrected Menu Highlighting:** Changed the highlight style in all menus from a white background block to green text for a cleaner, more consistent look.
 *   **Perfected Message Display:** After several iterations, resolved the text clipping and positioning issues on the Messages page.
 The final fix involved adjusting the Y-cursor position within the drawing sprite to `fontHeight() - 8` and correcting the content area's start position.
 Dynamic font sizing was also restored.
+Message processing logic was centralized in `main.cpp`'s `loop()` to ensure all fragments are displayed correctly and to prevent race conditions.
 *   **Prevented Crashes:**
     *   Fixed a `LoadProhibited` crash when entering sub-menus with fewer items than the visible area (e.g., "Mirror Screen") by improving the scrolling logic.
     *   Made settings navigation more robust to prevent crashes when entering unimplemented menu items.
-*   **Added Mirror Screen Feature:** Implemented a "Mirror Screen" setting that horizontally flips the message text display.
+*   **Implemented Mirror Screen Feature:** The "Mirror Screen" setting now correctly horizontally flips only the message text display.
 This setting is saved to and loaded from EEPROM.

-### Major Code Refactoring
-*   **Modularized Codebase:** Broke down the monolithic `main.cpp` file into multiple, single-responsibility modules to improve organization, readability, and maintainability.
-*   **Created New Modules:**
-    *   `display`: Manages all screen drawing and UI updates.
-    *   `buttons`: Handles all user input logic.
-    *   `ble_handler`: Encapsulates all Bluetooth Low Energy functionality.
-    *   `power_management`: Contains deep sleep and battery monitoring logic.
-    *   `settings`: Manages loading, saving, and applying all user configurations.
-*   **Centralized Globals:** Introduced a `globals.h` file to declare shared variables, constants, and enums, making state management clearer across modules.
+*   **Stabilized Message Reception:** Resolved issues with message splitting and the last message not displaying by centralizing message buffer processing in the `main.cpp` loop and removing the problematic mutex, ensuring reliable message delivery and display.